 - Enhance pedestrian and physical connections to the University from surrounding neighborhoods by improving Chestnut Ridge Road, Rensch Road and Willow Ridge Drive.
 These "neighborhood pedestrian connectors" should receive priority consideration for tree planting and other improvements.
 Connections should be made to the pedestrian and multi-use facilities recently developed along Sweet Home Road. - Employ access management techniques and traffic calming measures on Sweet Home Road. - As part of development of a more integrated pedestrian/ bicycle network, enhance safety for pedestrians and bicyclists at entrances to the UB campus from Maple Road, Millersport Highway, and North Forest Road.
-Pedestrian and bicycle access to the UB campus should be enhanced by the creation of a linkage between the proposed Lehigh Valley Multi-use Trail to the academic spine via Rensch Road. - Research-oriented facilities related to the University should continue to expand along Sweet Home Road in proximity to the Baird Research Park. - The Sweet Home Road corridor should be the focus of major off-campus university-related activities.
-Higher density residential uses should dominate the portion of this corridor between Skinnersville and Chestnut Ridge Roads.
-North of this residential area, a mix of office and higher density residential uses should extend to the I-990 interchange exclusively on the west side of Sweet Home Road.
-This pattern should be punctuated by a small commercial node centered on Skinnersville Road Extension. - Work with UB to promote development of a new, mixed-use "University Village" east of Millersport Highway (see discussion in Section 3.3).
-Uses should include research and office, University-related activities, housing, open space, and public trails and rights-of-way along Ellicott Creek.
-Housing should be designed to appeal to members of the academic
+Pedestrian and bicycle access to the UB campus should be enhanced by the creation of a linkage between the proposed University West Multi-use Trail to the academic spine via Rensch Road. - Research-oriented facilities related to the University should continue to expand along Sweet Home Road in proximity to the Baird Research Park.
+The introduction of the START-UP-NY program in June 2013 offers incentives to encourage new development in this area. - The corridor along Sweet Home Road between Ellicott Creek and Maple Road is the focus of major off-campus universityrelated activities.
+Mixed-use, moderate density offices and university related residential uses have evolved within this corridor.
+This pattern is punctuated by a small commercial center centered on the Skinnersville Road Extension. - Work with UB to promote development of a new, mixed-use "University Village" east of Millersport Highway (see discussion in Section 3.3).
+Uses should include research and

-- community and "knowledge workers" drawn to an attractive, stimulating environment with a mix of activities.11 A secondary campus "loop road" should be considered adjacent to the creek but outside of the floodplain to organize the main activities along an attractive environmental feature. - Enhance physical connections to the University from surrounding neighborhoods by establishing a linkage or linkages across Ellicott Creek from North Forest Road.
+- office, University-related activities, housing, open space, and public trails and rights-of-way along Ellicott Creek.
+Housing should be designed to appeal to members of the academic community and "knowledge workers" drawn to an attractive, stimulating environment with a mix of activities.
+A secondary campus "loop road" should be considered adjacent to the creek but outside of the floodplain to organize the main activities along an attractive environmental feature. - Enhance physical connections to the University from surrounding neighborhoods by establishing a linkage or linkages across Ellicott Creek from North Forest Road.
 Klein Road could be extended across North Forest to provide a means of access to the proposed mixed-use center from the east, while extensions of Stahl Road and Heim Road would provide additional pedestrian and possibly vehicular linkages to the center. - Designate Millersport Highway and the Audubon Parkway from North French Road to Maple Road as a Campus Boulevard.
 Streetscape, landscaping, and signage should be distinctive and high quality, reflecting UB and its programs and services. - Extend the Audubon Parkway north to the North Audubon Parkway property Research and Development Park, thus increasing the accessibility of this center to UB and other surrounding uses. - Work with UB and the Niagara Frontier Transportation Authority to encourage alternative transportation systems to better serve and connect uses in the area.
-Transit service should be explored that links the University of Buffalo's north and south campuses.
+Transit service should be explored that links the University at Buffalo's North and South campuses.
 Similarly, expanded services should be explored for the Weinberg Campus to extend the mobility of resident senior citizens. - Encourage re-use or redevelopment of properties in the Maple Road/North Forest Road commercial center and other locations along Maple Road and Millersport Highway.
-The Amherst IDA should be involved in this effort through programs such as tax abatements. - Build programmatic connections between UB, Sweet Home High School, and other institutional, governmental, and business resources as part of the "knowledge-based" Comprehensive Plan key initiative.
-This strategy should link mutually reinforcing existing programs and create new ones in a way that fulfills the educational/training and job placement needs of residents as well as students.
+The Amherst IDA should be involved in these revitalization efforts through programs such as tax abatements. - Build programmatic connections between UB, Sweet Home High School, and other institutional, governmental, and business resources as part of the "knowledge-based" Comprehensive Plan key initiative.
+This strategy should link mutually reinforcing existing programs and create new ones in